 - Liquid the active part of the medicine is combined with a liquid to make it easier to take or better absorbed.
 A liquid may also be called a 'mixture', 'solution' or 'syrup'.
 Many common liquids are now available without any added colouring or sugar. - Tablet the active ingredient is combined with another substance and pressed into a round or oval solid shape.
 There are different types of tablet.
-Soluble or dispersible tablets can safely be dissolved in water.
-Some coated or 'enteric' tablets cannot be dissolved or dispersed. - Capsules the active part of the medicine is contained inside a plastic shell that dissolves slowly in the stomach.
+Soluble or dispersible tablets can safely be dissolved in water. - Capsules the active part of the medicine is contained inside a plastic shell that dissolves slowly in the stomach.
 Some capsules can be taken apart so the contents can be mixed with a favourite food.
 Others need to be swallowed whole so the medicine is not absorbed until the stomach acid breaks down the capsule shell.